hueitan/javascript-sdk-design/README.md

 ## Introduction

-This guide gives you an introduction to develop a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) sdk on desktop and mobile web in different platforms and browsers (<99.99% I might skip some browsers).
+This guide gives you an introduction to develop a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK on desktop and mobile web in different platforms and browsers (<99.99% I might skip some browsers).

-Since I didn't find out a better documentation for the [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) sdk, I'm here to collect and note down the knowledges from my experiences.
+Since I didn't find out a better documentation for the [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK, I'm here to collect and note down the knowledges from my experiences.

-Feel free to [edit](https://github.com/huei90/JavaScript-sdk-design/edit/master/README.md) it if you think there's a better design methodology or any others I didn't mention here.
+Feel free to [edit](https://github.com/huei90/JavaScript-sdk-design/edit/master/README.md) if you think there's a better design methodology or any others I didn't mention here.

 *(inspired by [http-api-design](https://github.com/interagent/http-api-design))*